mercadopago/devsite-docs/guides/resources/industry-data/additional-info.en.md

 >
 > Use of examples
 >
-> This information apply only for the Preferences API.
+> This information applies only for the Preferences API.

 ## Apparel